TabithaChelagat/NashvilleHousing_SQL-Project/README.md

 **DATA CLEANING: From Chaos to Clarity**

 Before diving into the analysis, I cleaned and formatted the raw data using SQL.
-This involved standardizing date formats, populating missing property addresses, and splitting address components into separate columns for better granularity.
+This involved ``standardizing date formats``, ``populating missing property addresses``, and ``splitting address components into separate columns`` for better granularity.
 Additionally, I transformed “Y” and “N” values into “Yes” and “No” for readability.
 Through these data-cleaning steps, I ensured the accuracy and consistency of my dataset for meaningful analysis.

 **DATA SOURCE**